Stability conditions and quantum dilogarithm identities for Dynkin quivers: Introduction

 \subsection{Acknowledgements}

 This work is part of my Ph.D thesis, under the supervision of Alastair King and supported by a U.K. Overseas Research Studentship.
-I would like to thank Bernhard Keller for enlightening conversations on Isle of Skye and Jon Woolf for sharing his expertise on topology.
-Also thanks to Alex Collins for the help in mathematical English writing and Christopher Brav for clarifying the faithfulness of braid group actions.
+I would like to thank him for the patient guidance throughout my Ph.D period.
+I would also like to thank Bernhard Keller for enlightening conversations on Isle of Skye.
+Final thanks to Jon Woolf for sharing his expertise on topology, Chris Brav for clarifying the faithfulness of braid group actions and an anonymous referee for pointing out numerous typos.